 TGaz Editor: Change the text in Subclause 11.21.6.1 (Overview – In 11.21.6 Fine timing measurement (FTM) procedure) as follows):

-11.21.6.1 Overview
+11.21.6.1 General

 … <Scroll to P113L21>

 Since some of the ISTA’s activities may be nondeterministic and might have higher precedence than the FTM session (e.g., data transfer interaction with an associated AP), a conflict might prevent the ISTA from being available at the scheduled time window(s) for executing the ranging measurement exchange(s).
 The FTM procedure provides mechanisms as described in 11.21.6.1.1 (EDCA based ranging and TB Ranging overview) and 11.21.6.1.2 (Non-TB Ranging overview) to ensure that the ISTA is available to execute the ranging measurement exchange as scheduled.

+The frequency of the clock for the FTM timestamps shall be derived from the same reference oscillator as the transmit center frequency and the symbol clock frequency. (#3279)

+NOTE – The transmit center frequency and symbol clock frequency are in derived from the same reference oscillator, as per the specifications for the different PHYs. (#3279)

 TGaz Editor: Change the text in Subclause 11.21.6.4.3.1 (General – In 11.21.6.4.3 TB Ranging measurement exchange) as follows):